 - Click the arrow next to the New button, choose the kind of snip you want from the 4 choices displayed.
 Select Free-form Snip or Rectangular Snip, and select the area you want to capture.

-- Click Delay button and set the time (seconds) accordingly.
+- Click on the Delay button and set the time (in seconds) accordingly.

 - Click the arrow next to New, and click an option.

 - Immediately switch over to the program in which you need to capture a menu.
 Snipping Tool will kick in after the specified number of seconds and capture the screen.

 In Windows 10 Creators Update and higher, you can use the Winkey + Shift + S keystroke to screenshot a specific area on the screen or a full screenshot.